Coaches

 Head Coach: Ernest Rittenhouse

-As a coach of high schoolers, he has coached more than 65 players to college scholarships, including 9 to the relatively new collegiate beach game.
+He is the current 2025 High School State of Florida Coach of the Year for the large school division 6A.
+As a coach of high schoolers, he has coached more than 70 players to college scholarships, including 9 to the relatively new collegiate beach game.
 Some have gone to become collegiate All-Americans, NCAA National Champions, and even professionals.
-For both beach and indoor, boys and girls, in 28 years of coaching, he has a record of 618 wins versus 190 losses for interscholastic contests, coaching at the large school division high school level in both California and Florida.
+For both beach and indoor, boys and girls, in 29 years of coaching, he has a record of 667 wins versus 202 losses for interscholastic contests, coaching at the large school division high school level in both California and Florida.

-After playing volleyball at Point Loma Nazarene University, returned to coach at alma mater, Camarillo High in 1996.
+Coach Rittenhouse first began coaching high schoolers at Camarillo High in 1996.
 At first, it was just a hobby, getting paid to enjoy volleyball.
 Winning seasons started to turn into championship seasons, with a California Interscholastic Federation Championship in 2003 and a final 4 appearance in 2004.

 In 2004, he moved to coach the girls varsity team at Westlake High in Southern California.
 There were 315 wins in 16 years of indoor coaching with Westlake High.
-It was the fastest trip to 300 wins in Ventura County history.
 It required averaging 20-win seasons (vs single digit losses) against large school competition in a hotbed of volleyball, Southern California, for more than a decade and a half.
-Westlake was the Marmonte League champions 8 straight years in beach and indoor volleyball before he left to move to Florida.
-For the beach team (started in 2013), there was an overall win/loss record was 86-9.
+For the Westlake beach team (started in 2013), there was an overall win/loss record was 86-9.

-Upon moving to Florida in 2021, he took over coaching for the Horizon varsity girls team.
-The team has gone 66-23 in the first four years of the indoor program/school existence.
-There were District Championships in 2022 and 2023, along with a Metro West Championship in 2024.
-They have gone 33-9 in beach interscholastic volleyball for the first 3 years of the beach program.
+Upon moving to Florida in 2021, he accepted the coaching job for the Horizon varsity girls team.
+As a brand new high school, he embraced the challenge of building a program from scratch.
+The team has gone 89-29 in the first five years of the indoor program/school existence.
+There were District Championships in 2022 and 2023, Metro West Champions in 2024, and District Champions again in 2025.
+They have gone 55-14 in beach interscholastic volleyball for the first 5 years of the beach program, winning back to back District Championships on the sand in 2025 and 2026.

 Coach: Gabrielle Quinones

 Coach Quinones is the freshman team coach of the Horizon Hawks Girls Volleyball Team.
 She is currently a 7th grade Civics teacher and is also the head coach of Girls Volleyball at Water Spring Middle School.
-She is going on her 3rd year of teaching and coaching at Water Spring.
+Her Water Spring Middle School team won the Central Florida Championship in 2025, with an undefeated season.
+She has a reputation for being extremely personable and fun to be around, but she is also a solid coach with volleyball fundamentals, which is why her teams do so well.
+She is going on her 4th year of teaching and coaching at Water Spring.

 Coach Quinones has a strong passion for coaching volleyball.
 She grew up in Tampa, Florida where she gained her 12 years of volleyball experience.
 In college, she pursued degrees in Psychology and Behavioral Health Care in her hometown University of South Florida.
 Upon graduating, she moved to Orlando, FL and started her journey as an educator and coach at Water Spring Middle.